csci5117s23/project-2-booktok/README.md

 **Describe the most challenging features you implemented (one sentence per bullet, maximum 4 bullets):**

-* At first, we attempted to retrieve the data using the Yelp API to search restaurants, but due to a CORS error, We ended up using the Google Places API, which I believe was the primary cause of our troubles.
+* At first, we attempted to retrieve the data using the Yelp API to search restaurants, but due to a CORS error, we ended up using the Google Places API, which we believe was the primary cause of our troubles.
 * We also experienced CORS errors using the Google Places API and later figured out that we had to use Google's Places Library, which is meant for client-side applications.

 Which (if any) device integration(s) does your app support?

-* Our app utilizes the location services of a user to be able to return restaurant suggestions near their location.
+* Our app utilizes the location services of a user (geolocation) to be able to return restaurant suggestions near their location.

 Which (if any) progressive web app feature(s) does your app support?